MateusMo/MateusMo/README.md

 ### Language Skills
 - 😃 Portuguese native speaker
 - 😁 I can keep a conversation in English (B2)
-- 😂 you can keep a conversation in Spanish (I'll get it)
+- 😂 You can keep a conversation in Spanish (I'll get it)

 ##